magnate3/raspberry-pi-os-qemu/docs/ssh-proxy.md

 Welcome to Ubuntu 20.04 LTS (GNU/Linux 5.4.0-45-generic x86_64)
 ```

-SSH Connecting to CS servers can be automated.
+Connecting to CS servers can be automated.

 ![](images/ssh-proxy.gif)